 “Given the extraordinarily high energy usage and carbon emissions associated with Bitcoin mining, mining operations raise concerns about their impacts on the global environment, local ecosystems, and consumer electricity costs,” according to the letters.

 The letters were signed by Senators Elizabeth Warren (D-MA), Sheldon Whitehouse (D-RI), Jeff Merkley (D-OR), Margaret Hassan (D-NH), Ed Markey (D-MA), Katie Porter (D-CA), Rashida Tlaib (D-MI), and Jared Huffman (D-CA).

 The letters were sent amid an oversight hearing on crypto mininga¿s impact on energy by the House Energy & Commerce Committee.

-Cryptocurrency mining threatens targets to limit global warming to 1.5 degrees Celsius under the 2015 Paris Agreement, according to the Swedish Financial Supervisory Authority and the Swedish Environmental Protection Agency.
+According to the Swedish Financial Supervisory Authority and the Swedish Environmental Protection Agency, cryptocurrency mining threatens targets to limit global warming to 1.5 degrees Celsius under the 2015 Paris Agreement.

 The most common method for producing crypto-assets requires enormous amounts of electricity and generates large CO2 emissions.

 “Crypto assets have a significant negative impact on the climate as mining leads to both large emissions of greenhouse gases and threatens the climate transition that needs to happen urgently.
 This is alarming, and crypto-assets therefore need to be regulated,” according to Erik Thedeen, director of the Swedish Financial Supervisory Authority.

 Bitcoin mining relies on an energy-intensive process called “proof of work” to keep ledgers secure.